-For less than the cost of a full-time employee supported businesses get a team, made up of a project manager, system integrator and an account manager - all of whom remain with the business for the entire life of the service.
+For less than the cost of a full-time employee-supported business get a team, made up of a project manager, system integrator, and an account manager - all of whom remain with the business for the entire life of the service.

 Do you have PLM modules that are not being fully utilized or even implemented?

 Support enables more resources targeted specifically to your industry.
-Apart from PLM needs, they provide a wealth of knowledge to be applied to system health checks, specific trainings, or even consulting.
+Apart from PLM needs, they provide a wealth of knowledge to be applied to system health checks, specific training, or even consulting.

 Support allows you to rest assured that your problem will be fixed correctly the first time.

 If your in-house PLM expert is someone who handles the technology duties of your organization on top of their other primary responsibilities, then that person probably spends most of their time putting out fires instead of taking proactive and preventative measures to strengthen your PLM environments.
-Ponemon recently shared a survey which underlines this point.
+Ponemon recently shared a survey that underlines this point.
 73% of IT organizations are understaffed.
-Meanwhile, those working IT professionals report that their average work week is 49 hours, causing burnout.
-Do you experience this?
+Meanwhile, those working as IT professionals report that their average work week is 49 hours, causing burnout.
+Have you experienced this?

-Additional focused support provides value to firms who already have internal IT teams.
+Additional focused support provides value to firms that already have internal IT teams.

 This is a common problem.
 Most organizations devote in-house resources to maintaining the current environment.
-This involves patches, troubleshooting and provisioning if that.
+This involves patches, troubleshooting, and provisioning.
 While this is vital to keeping your PLM application up and running, it leaves very little time for your PLM team to focus on big, strategic issues that could potentially deliver even more value.

-Support will detect issues early, solve them, and prevent it from happening again.
+Support will detect issues early, solve them, and prevent them from happening again.

-Outsourcing the day-to-day maintenance of your PLM technology allows for companies of all sizes to be able to have expert resources available to support their application needs whether it’s performance optimization, creating best practice security models or implementing an adapter to ERP.
+Outsourcing the day-to-day maintenance of your PLM technology allows companies of all sizes to have expert resources available to support their application needs, whether it’s a performance optimization, creating best practice security models, or implementing an adapter to ERP.

 With technology constantly evolving, the focus on taking advantage of them rises as they become available.